 His background in the commercial field includes studio work as a guitarist and vocalist as well as composition and sound design for video games, advertising, and animation for a number of clients including Microsoft, Google, T-Mobile, and Blue Cross/Blue Shield.
 Broke Down Outside El Paso won the 2006 East West Quantum Leap composition award for best use of their “Colossus” software.
 His string arrangements were featured in the award-winning Barbara Smith Conrad documentary When I Rise.

 Andrew holds degrees in Theory/Composition and Classical Guitar Performance.
 He has studied composition with Russell Pinkston, Donald Grantham, Dan Welcher, and James Guthrie, and participated in master classes with composers Mario Davidovsky, Robert Beaser, Melinda Wagner, Eric Chasalow, Michael Torke, Stephen Hartke and Daron Hagen, as well as guitarists Manuel Barrueco, Eliot Fisk, Tom Wolfe, and Adam Holzman.
-He is Lecturer of Composition at the University of Tennessee where he directs the composition program and teaches audio recording, film scoring, theory, and orchestration.
+He is Assistant Professor of Composition at the University of Tennessee where he directs the composition program and teaches audio recording, film scoring, theory, and orchestration.